Pacheco Marsh

 Education

-Pacheco Marsh will include trails and an outdoor classroom where students will explore and learn about the history of the region and the importance of restoring and caring for Pacheco Marsh and similar shoreline environments throughout the Bay Delta.
+Pacheco Marsh hosts trails and an outdoor classroom where students explore and learn about the history of the region and the importance of restoring and caring for Pacheco Marsh and similar shoreline environments throughout the Bay Delta.
 The stunning contrast of —thriving habitat surrounded by a stark industrial backdrop.
 The towers of oil refineries can be seen in the distance while tankers pass underneath the parallel spans of the Benicia-Martinez Bridge to the north.
 The entire history of the shoreline can be experienced in this one remarkable place.

 The Pacheco Marsh restoration and public access project is made possible by our project partners and the generosity of JMLT donors and funders.